Peeragogy/Peeragogy.github.io/collab-ex.md

 ### Connectivist MOOCs: Learning and collaboration, possibilities and limitations

-The core faculty member of a graduate program at a public urban university wants help as they decide how to contribute to efforts at the university program to promote open digital education.
+The core faculty member of a graduate program at a public urban university wants help as they decide how to contribute to efforts made at the university program to promote open digital education.
 It is clear that the emphasis will not be on xMOOCs, i.e., those designed for transmission of established knowledge, but on cMOOCs.
 In other words, the plan is to emphasize connectivist learning and community development emerges around, but may extend well beyond, the materials provided by the MOOC hosts (Morrison 2013; Taylor 2013).
-What is not yet clear about is just how learning works in cMOOCs.
+What is not yet clear is just how learning works in cMOOCs.
 What are the possibilities and limitations of this educational strategy?
 How do they bear on themes like creativity, community, collaboration, and openness?
 The program is